MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-command-line.md

 3. You can now launch your new environment and start developing in the browser via the [VS Codespaces Cloud IDE](https://online.visualstudio.com/environments).
 Alternatively, it is possible to use your local installation of VS Code and use Codespaces as a [remote environment](https://docs.microsoft.com/visualstudio/online/how-to/vscode).

-To install the QDK for another environment, enter at the command prompt:
+To install the QDK for another environment, enter the following at the command prompt:

 ```dotnetcli
 dotnet new -i Microsoft.Quantum.ProjectTemplates